gokulbalagopal/gokulbalagopal.github.io/_pages/cv.md

 - Red, Blue, Green mean values for each of the images were also used as additional features.
 - Used various machine learning classifiers like Logistic regression, Support Vector, Liner Discriminant Analyzer, Decision Tree, and Random Forest.
 - Best performance of 96% was obtained using Random Forest.

+### Text Mining and Visualization of Factiva-News Paper articles in R - [Project Link](https://github.com/gokulbalagopal/Text-Mining-of-Factiva-Newspaper-article-using-R-programming)
+**Objective: My task was to help a journalist with data analysis to investigate the usage of certain words in newspaper articles.
+Media analysis focuses on text mining and therefore, our data will be text based.
+The goal is to run topic modeling on the data.
+We don’t need to know how topic modeling works, since we will just have to run a function.**
+- Implemented the pipeline to extract documents from Factiva and generate the corpus.
+- Cleaned up the corpus and created a document term matrix.
+- Used Latent Dirichlet Allocation topic modelling to classify the data from the document term matrix.
+- Classified text contained the most relevant topics.
+- Created word clouds that highlights the most important topics.

 ## 🤖 Skills
 - **Programming:** Python (NumPy, Pandas, Scikit-learn, PyTorch), R, SQL, C++, MATLAB, Julia.